Click to enlarge

-In 2007, National debt was close to 40%, but the 2008 financial crisis caused a deep recession and fall in tax revenues.
+In 2007, National debt was close to 40%, but the 2008 financial crisis caused a deep recession and a fall in tax revenues.
 National debt doubled in a short period of time.
-From 2010, there was relative austerity pursued by government., which was a factor in contributing to weak economic growth.
+From 2010, there was relative austerity pursued by the government, which was a factor in contributing to weak economic growth.

 2020 Covid-19 impact on debt

-The economic shutdown of 2020, is likely to have a far-reaching impact on the national debt.
-The combination of economic contraction, large government welfare payments and falling tax revenues, will see national debt rise very significantly.
-However, history shows that a rise in national debt need not be a major problem, and there are many ways to finance the debt.
+The economic shutdown of 2020, led to another sharp rise in debt.
+The combination of economic contraction, large government welfare payments and falling tax revenues, saw the national debt rise significantly.

 Interest on UK national debt as a £ of GDP

-In the 1920s, the interest on national debt was close to 9% of GDP – this is a very high figure and reflects both high debt, but also relatively high interest rates.
+This shows debt interest payments as a share of GDP where very high in the 1920s and 30s.
+This reflects both high debt, but also relatively high interest rates.
 By contrast in 2020, interest rates are close to 1%

-National (or public sector) debt is the total cumulative amount owed by government to the private sector.
-Annual budget deficit is the amount the government have to borrow in a year.
+National (or public sector) debt is the total cumulative amount owed by the government to the private sector.
+The annual budget deficit is the amount the government have to borrow in a year.